-The Analysis > Extended lexical search function, as with the simple search option, allows you to analyze your documents to a certain extent without having to have already done any coding.
-In addition to the simple search, the extended search offers to search for different combinations of search words.
-The searches can be carried out in:
+The Analysis > Extended Text Search function, as with the simple search option, allows you to analyze your documents to a certain extent without having to have already done any coding.
+If you have already coded data, you can also search only the coded segments which are currently listed in the “Retrieved Segments” window.

 - Go to the Analysis menu tab and click at the bottom of the Lexical Search entry.

-- From the drop down menu select Extended Lexical Search.
+- From the drop down menu select Extended Text Search.

 The dialog is separated into several parts.
 At first you can enter search items in the text fields

-- Any of these search strings (OR combination)
+- One of these search items (OR combination)

 - None of these search strings (search strings for exclusion)